Yash-sudo-web/synkro/readme.md

     ```bash
     cd synkro

-3. Navigate to the server directory:
+3. Navigate to the server directory and Install the server-side dependencies:

     ```bash
     cd server

-4. Install server-side dependencies:

-    ```bash
     npm install

-5. Navigate to the client directory:
+4. Navigate to the client directory and Install client-side dependencies:

     ```bash
     cd ..
     cd client

-6. Install client-side dependencies:

-    ```bash
     npm install

 ## Configuration